Unveiling the Journey of

 All of these will help us evolve as a better society.

 With great humility, Jayesh Ranjan inculcates in our lives to stay grounded and never forget to count our blessings.
 We will always be grateful to government officials like Jayesh Ranjan, who are encouraging growth and facilitating opportunities for all of us.

-It is an honour for us Hyderabad Stories, to associate with Sir Jayesh Ranjan as he is a great role model for us.
-We wish that with his innovation strategies and creative ideas Hyderabad reaches greater even horizons in the future.
+It is an honour for us Hyderabad Stories, to associate with Jayesh Ranjan Sir as he inspires us through his work.
+We wish that with his innovative strategies and forward thinking policies Hyderabad reaches greater even horizons in the future.

 Unveiling the Journey of